 The wrong ways of the mind fixed on matter lead by natural law into the earthly and spiritual decline.

 Through noble thinking and willing let us find contacts to promoting creative forces and strengthen our feeling!

 Then contentment and happiness can take hold of us!

-[ii] Alexis de Tocqueville (1805-1859) recognized that democracy is a particularly expensive form of government.
-(Cf. “A Prophet of the Age of the Masses” in “Brief, Terse, Curious” page 408).
-A typical example is the Federal Republic of Germany with 16 state governments and 16 state parliaments.
-Half of this would be amply sufficient for the federal structure of the FRG ordered by the Allies.
+[ii] Already Alexis de Tocqueville (1805-1859) recognized that democracy is a particularly expensive form of government.
+(Cf. "A Prophet of the Mass Age" in "Short, Succinct, Curious" page 408).
+A typical example is offered by the Federal Republic with 16 state governments and with 16 state parliaments.
+Half would be amply sufficient for the federal structure of the FRG decreed by the Allies.

 [iii] Cf. book review "The Hatred of the West.

 [iv] Further thoughts on the "changing world" can be found under "Economy and social affairs": "Economy instead of humanity", "Globalization of immorality", "The End of the Social Contract, "The start of the 21st century", „Farewell to the (Social) Market Economy?", "Do we need the eco-dictatorship?"; and under "Ecology": "What apocalypse is coming?".

 [v] I will never forget a dinner in the 1990s to which a friend invited me to a Bundeswehr casino.
 (At that time Volker Rühe, called "Rüpel" was minister of defense).
 There I sat together with two captains who told me unbelievable stories about the Bundeswehr.
 I could only say "that can't be true", "that's impossible", but, as a "white vintage" who had never been in the Bundeswehr, I had to be taught by two experts.

 Despite the possibility of being denounced as a "right-wing extremist," I would like to say something about my idea of the Bundeswehr: